MrRexZ/FYP-AutoTextSum/README.md

 After a list containing the word has been updated, we proceeded to create a Tensorflow graph.

 #### 3.1.3 Tensorflow Adagrad Network
+Tensorflow is used for the reason that it's a stable framework and optimized for creating machine learning model, and in this regards for neural network, is also suitable.
 To accommodate the online-training feature for text summarization algorithm, 2 tensorflow graphs have to be created at most at a time.
 The reason being that a tensorflow graph’s nodes cannot be resized once attached to a session and run, in which this case requires resizing of nodes.
 This is because the graph nodes rely on vocab size, and that in re-training process, old model with old vocab size has to be loaded first, and they can only be loaded when a session is running.
 As soon as new vocab size or new training data arrives, the vocab may change and will require resizing the graph nodes.
 In order to do this, a second graph is therefore needed to be created.
 The first tensorflow graph contains 2 constant node, 3 inputs, and  4 variable graph nodes.
 The constant nodes are consist of scaling factor and max co-occurrence.
 2 of these components are parameters to the weighting function.